COVID-19 is a coronavirus, which is potentially lethal, especially in the

 response.
 Vitamin B12 has also been demonstrated to inhibit the RNA-polymerase

-activity of the nsp12-protein from COVID-19 (Narayanan and Nair 2020).
+activity of the nsp12-protein from COVID-19 (Narayanan and Nair 2020) Iron.
+Iron

 deficiency has been associated with an increased susceptibility to respiratory